zitadel/zitadel/guides/quickstart.md

 ## Prerequisites

-The only prerequisite you need fullfill, is that you need to have docker installed with support for compose and buildkit.
+The only prerequisite you need fullfill for running the services, is that you need to have docker installed with support for compose and buildkit.
 The resource limit must at least be:

 * CPU's: 2
 * Memory: 4Gb